zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/forms/user-guide/advanced-forms-usage/customizing-auto-save-behavior.md

 # Customizing Auto-Save Behavior

-The _Forms_ application automatically saves the form's progress as you [create a form](../creating-forms.md).
+The _Forms_ application automatically saves the form creation progress as you [create a form](../creating-forms.md).
 By default, a form's draft is auto-saved every minute.

 To change the duration: